Everything You Need to Know to Participate in the ADA

 • Voting may only be done by eligible members of these Associations.

-• Voting has to be done in May.
+• Voting has to be done in early April.

 How does the voting process work ?